JetBrains/kotlin-web-site/pages/docs/reference/compiler-reference.md

 ## JVM compiler options

-Kotlin compiler for JVM compiles Kotlin source files into Java class files.
+The Kotlin compiler for JVM compiles Kotlin source files into Java class files.
 The command-line tools for Kotlin to JVM compilation are `kotlinc` and `kotlinc-jvm`.
 You can also use them for executing Kotlin script files.

-In addition to [common options](#common-options), Kotlin/JVM compiler has the options listed below.
+In addition to the [common options](#common-options), Kotlin/JVM compiler has the options listed below.

 ### `-classpath <path>` (`-cp <path>`)
 * Search for class files in the specified paths.
 Separate elements of the classpath with system path separators (**;** on Windows, **:** on macOS/Linux).